 Last time, we left off just after Dan and the team had survived a wild sand storm, and finished mapping the site of Shaazan Khot, a Mongol Empire trade center.
 They broke camp and started on their way to the Orkhon River Valley, and the fabled capitol of the Mongol Empire—Kharkhorum.
+See Part 1, Part 2, Part 4, Part 5.
+To see the ethnographic collection that Dr. Rogers brought back to the Smithsonian, see the post Collections from Mongolia!

 Years later I realized a paved road runs all the way from Ulaanbaatar to the fabled monastery of Erdene Zuu in the Orhkon Valley—we didn’t take the paved road.
 Our route was far more circuitous involving a river crossing and careful navigation through marshes.
 Our back door approach was designed to allow stops at the Turk ceremonial complex at Khoshoo Tsaidam, the Uighur Empire capitol at Khar Balgas, multiple outlying palaces, tombs, several unnamed sites, and, of course, Kharakhorum, the Mongol Empire capitol.
 These places are the reason the valley looms large in Mongolian history and forms a strong part of the national identity today.
 Recently, the Parliament even considered moving the capitol from Ulaanbaatar to the Orhkon Valley.
 What a project that would be!